 - On PS4: Enter “Minecraft PS4” and click on download Minecraft for PS4.

 - Register for the Microsoft User account.

-- Go to the Minecraft home screen on your device and click on the option to sign in.
+- Visit the Minecraft home screen on your device and hit on the option to sign in.

 - Hit on the link, and it will redirect you from the Login page to the remote connection.

 - Take note of the eight-digit activation code.
 You will require this code to activate your account on the AKA MS Remote Connect official site.